Orientalism: Pop culture

 Authors and composers are not commonly referred to as "Orientalist" in the way that artists are, and relatively few specialized in Oriental topics or styles, or are even best known for their works including them.
 But many major figures, from Mozart to Flaubert, have produced significant works with Oriental subjects or treatments.
 Lord Byron with his four long "Turkish tales" in poetry, is one of the most important writers to make exotic fantasy Oriental settings a significant theme in the literature of Romanticism.
 Giuseppe Verdi's opera Aida (1871) is set in Egypt as portrayed through the content and the visual spectacle.
 "Aida" depicts a militaristic Egypt's tyranny over Ethiopia.

 Irish Orientalism had a particular character, drawing on various beliefs about early historical links between Ireland and the East, few of which are now regarded as historically correct.
 The mythical Milesians are one example of this.
-The Irish were also conscious of the views of other nations seeing them as comparably backward to the East, and Europe's "backyard Orient."
+The Irish were also conscious of the views of other nations seeing them as comparably backward to the East, and Europe's "backyard Orient".

 In music

 In music, Orientalism may be applied to styles occurring in different periods, such as the alla Turca, used by multiple composers including Mozart and Beethoven.
 The musicologist Richard Taruskin identified in 19th-century Russian music a strain of Orientalism: "the East as a sign or metaphor, as imaginary geography, as historical fiction, as the reduced and totalized other against which we construct our (not less reduced and totalized) sense of ourselves."
 Taruskin conceded Russian composers, unlike those in France and Germany, felt an "ambivalence" to the theme since "Russia was a contiguous empire in which Europeans, living side by side with 'orientals', identified (and intermarried) with them far more than in the case of other colonial powers".

-Nonetheless, Taruskin characterized Orientalism in Romantic Russian music as having melodies "full of close little ornaments and melismas," chromatic accompanying lines, drone bass—characteristics which were used by Glinka, Balakirev, Borodin, Rimsky-Korsakov, Lyapunov, and Rachmaninov.
+Nonetheless, Taruskin characterized Orientalism in Romantic Russian music as having melodies "full of close little ornaments and melismas", chromatic accompanying lines, drone bass—characteristics which were used by Glinka, Balakirev, Borodin, Rimsky-Korsakov, Lyapunov, and Rachmaninov.
 These musical characteristics evoke:not just the East, but the seductive East that emasculates, enslaves, renders passive.
 In a word, it signifies the promise of the experience of nega, a prime attribute of the orient as imagined by the Russians....
-In opera and song, nega often simply denotes S-E-X a la russe, desired or achieved.Orientalism is also traceable in music that is considered to have effects of exoticism, including the Japonisme in Claude Debussy's piano music all the way to the sitar being used in recordings by the Beatles.
+In opera and song, nega often simply denotes S-E-X a la russe, desired or achieved.Orientalism is also traceable in music that is considered to have effects of exoticism, including the influence of Javanese gamelan in Claude Debussy's piano music all the way to the sitar being used in recordings by the Beatles.

 In the United Kingdom, Gustav Holst composed Beni Mora evoking a languid, heady Arabian atmosphere.

-Orientalism, in a more camp fashion also found its way into exotica music in the late 1950s, especially the works of Les Baxter, for example, his composition "City of Veils."
+Orientalism, in a more camp fashion also found its way into exotica music in the late 1950s, especially the works of Les Baxter, for example, his composition "City of Veils".